 - Introduction to Approximate Computing

 - Approximate Algorithms

-Approximate computing is a lecture on a 4 SWS (4 hours/week) basis.
+Approximate computing is a course on a 4 SWS (4 hours/week) basis.
 Lecture and Exercises will give 5 ECTS.